Students who are interested in participating in the Scholastic Writing Competition

 - Analysis and reading skills – students will read and analyse professionally published pieces to learn techniques to develop their own voices as writers, and to uncover topics/content that are fresh, imaginative and publishable.

-- Writing skills – students will learn how to use new forms and craft language into meaningful text for audience and purpose.
-They will develop a multifaceted portfolio of nonfiction, fiction and poetic writing.
+- Writing skills – students will learn how to use new forms and craft language into meaningful text for the audience and purpose.
+They will develop a multifaceted portfolio of nonfiction, fiction, and poetic writing.

 - Spoken/oral skills – students will present their ideas to the rest of the class, disseminating information in a concise manner and providing/taking in feedback during workshops.